yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![The lightning bolt icon next to the TailspinToys-CI artifact is highlighted, and to the right, Enabled is selected and highlighted in the Continuous deployment trigger panel.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image101.png "Enable the continuous deployment trigger")

-20. Click Save, and confirm your changes
+20. Click Save, and confirm your changes.

 21. Congratulations!
 You have completed the creation of a release pipeline with three environments.